dyoung522/arktools/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Donovan Young/ArkConfig.
+Bug reports and pull requests are welcome on [GitHub](https://github.com/dyoung522/arktools).